 We assess all aspects of our interests in an entity and use judgment when determining if we are the primary beneficiary.
 The primary beneficiary has both the power to direct the activities of the VIE that most significantly impact the entity's economic performance and the obligation to absorb losses or the right to receive benefits from the VIE that could potentially be significant to the VIE.
 Other qualitative factors that are considered include decision-making responsibilities, the VIE capital structure, risk and rewards sharing, contractual agreements with the VIE, voting rights and level of involvement of other parties.
-A reassessment of the primary beneficiary conclusion is conducted when there are changes in the facts and circumstances related to a VIE.
+Reassessment of the primary beneficiary conclusion is conducted on an ongoing basis as there are changes in the facts and circumstances related to each VIE.